Psychological Healing

 No one goes to heaven who does not love perfectly.

-And, if we don’t repent our inability to love perfectly, we won’t get to Purgatory where, in the fires of God’s love, souls in preparation for the passage to Heaven are purged of their inability to love perfectly.
+Consider this statement carefully though.
+It does not mean that anyone can be perfect in this life.
+Nor does it mean that anyone has to be perfect in order to love.
+It means that in Purgatory, in the fires of God’s love, souls in preparation for the passage to Heaven are purged of their inability to love perfectly.

 Now, not every Protestant will go to hell.
 Nor will every Catholic go to heaven.
 The problem with the Protestant heresy is that many Protestants condone sin.
 They tell their followers that “This doesn’t matter,” and “That isn’t a sin,” and “The Catholic Church doesn’t know what it’s talking about when it talks about sin.”
 And it’s all a lie because many well-meaning persons are led straight into sin with no thought of repenting it.
 How can they repent their sins if they reject the truth that their behaviors are sin?